 - The United States Since 1945

 As states topple in the Middle East in the aftermath of the Arab Spring, it is only fair to question whether the ouster of one government for another merits the term “revolution” or whether the fall of oppressive dictators has merely set the stage for other repressive regimes.
 What truly counts as a political revolution, and why do so many revolutions seem to end in failure?
-This course traces the history of modern revolutions, exploring both the historical and philosophical rubric of the American, French, Russian, and Iranian revolutions.
-Students read works by Locke, Rousseau, Kant, Marx, Trotsky, Arendt, Sayid Ibn Q’ttb, and the Ayatollah Khomeini.
+This course traces the history of modern revolutions, exploring both the historical and philosophical rubric of the American, French, Russian, and Iranian Revolutions.
+Students read works by Locke, Rousseau, Kant, Marx, Trotsky, Arendt, Sayyid Ibn Q’ttb, and the Ayatollah Khomeini.
 Emphasis is also placed on the relevance of European Enlightenment thinkers on the formation of modern revolutionary ideals.
-The course concludes with an examination of the recent Arab Spring and an exploration of the ideological connections linking this social movement to other revolutions that have come before it.
+The course concludes with an examination of the recent Arab Spring and an exploration of the ideological connections linking this movement to other revolutions that have come before it.

-This course offers an introduction to the youngest of the world’s great religions: Islam.
+This course offers an introduction to Islam, the youngest of the world’s great religions.
 Using primary sources, secondary sources, sacred texts, ethnography, literature, film, and art, this class investigates the historical origins, the historical traditions, and the modern challenges of Islam.
 An attempt is made to stress the unity of Islam within the diverse ways of being Muslim.
 The course begins with an overview of modern Islam, focusing on how it is practiced on the edges of the Muslim world: Morocco and Indonesia.
 This course also looks at Muhammad as both a historical figure and a religious symbol.
 A discussion of the rapid spread of early Islam and the classical Islamic period follows.
 Students consider the role of Islam in the modern world and the effects of colonialism on traditional, non-Western modes of faith.